hbk91/2021StudyNotes/Microsoft_Excel.md

  How to move focus to the formula bar while editing a cell, using the keyboard?

-## Formatting:

-- **Display Share Prices and EPS:** upto two decimal places, because that's how they are displayed by convention
-- **Share Count:** We also usually use at least 1 decimal place, sometimes up to 2-3, to display the company's share count.
-- **Valuation Multiples:** Usually 1 decimal place for valuation multiples
-- **Percentages:** One decimal place as well - even if the financial figures in the model have 0 decimal places

 ## Excel Ribbon Dictionary:

 - **File:** F